atomlaser-lab/digital-laser-servo/README.md

 ![Example GUI](images/gui-example.png)

 There are obviously many parameters that can be changed regarding the device and the GUI.
-Focussing only on those related to the GUI, under 'Application Settings', if you want to see continuous updates of the data, switch the toggle switch 'Retrieve scan data' to 'On' and it will automatically retrieve data from the socket server for you and automatically upload the current settings to the device.
-The lag in the update is due to the nature of the TCP/IP connetion, so changing the 'Plot Update Time' to anything shorter than 0.1 s will not improve the bandwidth of the display.
+Focusing only on those related to the GUI, under 'Application Settings', if you want to see continuous updates of the data, switch the toggle switch 'Retrieve scan data' to 'On' and it will automatically retrieve data from the socket server for you and automatically upload the current settings to the device.
+The lag in the update is due to the nature of the TCP/IP connection, so changing the 'Plot Update Time' to anything shorter than 0.1 s will not improve the bandwidth of the display.

 The plot display can be changed using the settings under 'Application Settings', and these should be straightforward.
 When 'Retrieve scan data' is set to 'Off', you can use the 'Upload' button to upload the current settings to the device, 'Fetch' to fetch the device's settings, and 'Fetch Data' to fetch the most recent data from the device.
 Note that if you make a change to the settings and upload them, and then fetch the data, that data will not reflect your changes - you will need to fetch the data a second time.